dennisinteractive/behat-monetizer101/README.md

-# monetizer101context
+# Monetizer101 Behat Context

-monetizer101 enables and disables monetizer101 block before and after each scenario.
+This context allows to enable/disable monetizer101 block before and after each scenario.

 ## Usage